How to Build a Strong Sales Process Your Reps Will Follow

 • Areas where you have an established practice or system but one that does not seem to be very efficient or effective.

-If you have more than one sales process, for instance, one for the field team, another for the phone team, map them both out.
-This could be the first step to streamlining your sales process and, possibly to cross-training sales representatives.
+If you have more than one sales process, for instance, one for the field team, and another for the phone team, map them both out.
+This could be the first step to streamlining your process and, possibly to cross-training sales representatives.

-#2: Identify What Isn’t Working
+2. Identify What Isn’t Working

-Identify the steps or systems in your existing sales process that aren’t working.
+Identify the steps or systems in your existing process that aren’t working.
 If you don’t know which steps or systems these are, ask your sales team—they’ll know.

 Identifying what isn’t working is not just an exercise in complaining.
 Go further and see if you can pinpoint why something isn’t working.